Cloud-Jas/AzureFunctions.Extensions.Middleware/README -NuGet.md

 # 4. Define Custom middlewares

-Override both InvokeAsync method with HttpContext and ExecutionContext , Implement the one that is suitable for your Azure functions trigger.

-If HTTP trigger is used try to implement the InvokeAsync(HttpContext) and for non-http triggers implement InvokeAsync(ExecutionContext)
+If HTTP trigger is used try to implement the InvokeAsync(HttpContext) and for non-http triggers implement InvokeAsync(ExecutionContext), (If both http and non-http triggers are deployed in same azure function try to implement both methods)

 ```cs